CodosaurusLLC/CodosaurusLLC.github.io/clients.md

 who needed a program to initialize fax boards, which I did in C -->;

-- a small voice-response system company whose name I forget (it was literally thirty years ago, and the records have been lost), who needed refactoring, bugfixing, and adding features<!--, in C-->;
+- a small voice-response system company whose name I forget (it was literally thirty years ago, and the records have been lost)<!--, who needed refactoring, bugfixing, and adding features, in C-->;

 - and even longer ago, assorted companies and private individuals who needed PC hardware or software purchased, installed, configured, troubleshot, etc.